 Although the points from a traffic ticket are kept on a driver’s record for three years, they are not used for accumulation purposes, but rather for assessment of the driver’s ability to safely operate a vehicle.
 Points accumulated for a suspension or revocation are only done so in any 18 month period.
-Therefore, if a driver receives a conviction for a traffic violation on May 1st, 2021, the points for that violation can only be used against the driver until November 1st, 2022.
-You can also check with your car insurance agent to confirm which points are being counted against you.
+Therefore, if during any 18-month period you accumulate enough points to hit established point thresholds, you will face additional penalties.
+You can monitor your point record by checking it at any time through your MyDMV profile.

-There are exceptions to the above rule when asking, “How long do points stay on your license in New York state?”
+There are, however, exceptions to the above rule when asking, “How long do points stay on your license in New York state?”
 For instance, an alcohol-related traffic violation or other DUI-related traffic ticket will remain on a driver record for ten years.
-Multiple DUI offenses can accrue more severe penalties.
-Any suspension or revocation of a license will remain on a driver’s record for up to four years.
+Multiple DUI offenses will result in more severe penalties.
+Any suspension or revocation of your license will remain on a driver’s record for up to four years.
 Serious offenses cannot be forgiven by safety programs or a point reduction program.